 The Price of the BetterSax Alto Saxophone

 So first things first, the price.
-The BetterSax alto saxophone sells for $649 and really is unmatched in this price range.
+The BetterSax alto saxophone sells for an introductory price of $649.
+It really is unmatched in this price range.
 It’s an instrument that is on par or better than other saxophones selling for twice the price.

 I know for some people that can still be a lot of money, but is this just another student saxophone?